Jee-El/reddit-in-valve-games/README.md

 `bundle exec ruby /home/HOSTNAME/dad-jokes-in-valve-games/main.rb`

-The path depends on where you cloned the repository and your OS, so adjust accordingly.
+The path depends on where you cloned the repository and your OS, so adjust accordingly, the one above is for linux.

 # And Done!